 Copyright needs to empower – and not thwart – the activities of teaching and learning.
 Exceptions and limitations to copyright for education should support necessary access and reuse of copyrighted content of all types in a variety of education settings and across borders.
 In this context, exceptions and limitations should promote positive learning outcomes, and the rights of copyright owners should be balanced with the public interest.
 Copyright needs to be reshaped to be fit for modern education – which spans the lives of learners, and takes place in a variety of formal and informal settings, online as well as offline.
 The project Copyright reform for education will help support fixing copyright for teachers and students!

 Would you like to know more about Copyright for Education?
-Contact us at email@example.com.
+Contact us at email@example.com or sign up for our newsletter on Education and Copyright.
 This project is funded by the Open Society Foundation.

 Copyright Untangled #1 What Copyright has to do with education